Knowledge Bowl: United States

+Colorado

 History

 Knowledge Bowl originated in 1976 as a project within the San Juan Board of Cooperative Services in Durango, Colorado.
 It began in response to a group of area student body leaders who asked if the organization would develop and host some kind of competitive academic activity involving excellent students.
 The first meet held in Pagosa Springs involved just three high schools.
 Within two years, it evolved to include scores of invitational meets in addition to regional competitions and a Colorado state championship that has been held annually ever since.

 The first statewide Colorado State Knowledge Bowl was held in 1978 at Fort Lewis College in Durango.
 Most of the competing teams that year came from schools in mountain districts.
 One of the few Front Range schools in the competition that year, Green Mountain High School in Jefferson County, won the first statewide championship.
 Green Mountain would go on to triumph in three of the first four years of the competition, taking first place in 1980 and 1981 as well.
 The event soon attracted educators from Minnesota, Washington, and South Dakota who initiated Knowledge Bowl programs in their home states.

 From 1983 to 2012, Colorado teams also participated in a Colorado-specific Knowledge Master Open (KMO) online competition.
 Teams answered the entire set of 200 questions together, earning a score from 0 to 2000.
 Each school sent in their scores and in a few weeks received a summary of how the school fared against other Colorado schools.
 Colorado KMO, along with the KMO program as a whole, was discontinued after the 2012-2013 academic year.